-Shaping Neighbourhoods: Play and Informal Recreation SPG (2012)
+Shaping Neighbourhoods: Play and Informal Recreation SPG (2012)4

-- 13.6 In the Shaping Neighbourhoods SPG in Section 4.48 (under Step B5: What types of play space should be microclimate: - windy spaces are utilised, they should be made worthy through innovative design."
+- 13.6 In the Shaping Neighbourhoods SPG in Section 4.48 (under Step B5: What types of play space should be provided and how should existing play provision be improved?) the following statement emphasises on wind microclimate: - "Playable spaces should be properly integrated into new development and the existing context [...]
+If [...] windy spaces are utilised, they should be made worthy through innovative design."